Skip to content

 While it can happen anywhere along the spine, it’s most common in the lower back (lumbar spine) or the neck (cervical spine).
 It's a frequent source of back and neck pain, but the good news is that there are effective ways to address it.
 At Lazar Spinal Care, we focus on identifying the root cause of structural problems like herniated discs.
 By understanding the underlying imbalance, we can create a care plan that helps your body heal itself, offering a path toward lasting relief instead of just temporarily masking the symptoms.

-A Quick Look at Your Spinal Discs
+A Closer Look at Your Spinal Discs

 Your spinal discs are the unsung heroes of your back.
 These soft, rubbery cushions sit between each of the bones (vertebrae) in your spine, acting as shock absorbers and allowing you to bend and twist.
 Each disc has a tough, fibrous outer ring and a soft, gel-like center.
 A healthy disc is pliable and resilient.
 However, a herniated disc, sometimes called a slipped or ruptured disc, occurs when one of these cushions between your spinal bones moves or changes shape.
 This change can cause the disc to bulge or break open, and that's when it can start pressing on nearby nerves.
 Our advanced diagnostic assessments help us see exactly how your spine is aligned and where pressure might be affecting your nerves and discs.